wxsd-sales/report-issue/README.md

 ### Bot

+#### Prerequisites & Dependencies:

+- Developed on Windows 11
+- MongoDb (i.e Atlas)
+- Node >18.15.0 (recommended)
+- Other OS and node versions may work but not tested

 Open a new terminal window and follow the instructions below to setup the project locally for development/demo.

 1. Clone this repository and change directory: